Gort: Places of interest

 Gort has a number of buildings of architectural interest, being a well preserved planned Georgian period market town.

 There is a mid-19th century Weigh House in the centre of the old square, as well as a 1933 marble sculpture of Christ the King by the Irish sculptor Albert Power.
 The town hall is a former 19th century school which is now used for community theatre.
 There is a large Catholic church, St. Colman's Church (built 1825), with a public park, Canon Quinn Park, behind.
 The old Church of Ireland church, built c.
 1820, is now the public library.
 The Gort River Walk, opened a 3 km looped walking trail along the Gort River with a new bridge in October 2022.

-Next to the river and the original bridge (constructed in 1771) is Bridge House, the original residence of Lord Gort before the move to Lough Cutra Castle.
+Next to the river and the original bridge (constructed in 1771) is Bridge House, the residence of Lord Gort before the move to Lough Cutra Castle.
 This house, dated around 1770, has since been added to and was a Sisters of Mercy convent from 1857 until 2022, with a primary school on the grounds.
-As of 2022 it houses Ukrainian refugees.
+In 2022 it housed Ukrainian refugees and it was purchased by the county in 2025 as part of a €1 million project to develop a community centre.